prbegd/TheCalculater/README.md

 Contributing
 ---
 ### Open an issue
-Please provide as much information as possible, including: Description, Steps to reproduce the issue, Expected behavior and Actual behavior, Environment, Screenshots (if applicable), Logs, Crash Reports (if applicable).
+- **Reporting Bugs** : Please provide as much information as possible, including: Description, Steps to reproduce the issue, Expected behavior and Actual behavior, Environment, Screenshots (if applicable), Logs, Crash Reports (if applicable).
+- **Requesting Features**: Please describe the feature you want to add, why it's useful and how it should work.
+If you have a pull request for this, please link it in your issue.

 ### Pull request
-> Nothing to show yet.
+I welcome any pull requests (whatever you want to add or fix).
+But please make sure your code is well-formatted and tested.
+If you change more 1 file, I suggest you create a new issue to discuss with me first.

 FAQ
 ---